Stanko/Stanko.github.io/content/blog/2022-12-23-draw-svg-rope-using-javascript.md

 <p>This is an interactive article.
 To fully experience it, you'll need to turn JavaScript on.</p>
 </noscript>

-Today, I'll take you through the process I came up with to transform an SVG path into a vector rope drawing.
+Today, I'll take you through the process I came up with in regard to transforming an SVG path into a vector rope drawing.

 We'll learn how to turn the path on the left into the rope on the right:
 {{image(src="/img/rope/path-to-rope.png", alt="SVG path and a rope drawing created from it",size="lg")}}